pretix/pretix/doc/api/resources/quotas.rst

    :query integer page: The page number in case of a multi-page result set, default is 1
    :query string ordering: Manually set the ordering of results.
 Valid fields to be used are ``id`` and ``position``.
                            Default: ``position``
+   :query integer subevent: Only return quotas of the sub-event with the given ID
    :param organizer: The ``slug`` field of the organizer to fetch
    :param event: The ``slug`` field of the event to fetch
    :statuscode 200: no error